AdobeDocs/genstudio.en/help/user-guide/guidelines/brand-validation.md

 **To verify brand alignment of emails:**

-1. Click the brand verification logo for an individual email _or_ click the Brand Validation logo in the top menu bar.
+1. Click the Brand Validation logo for an individual email _or_ click the Brand Validation logo in the top menu bar.
 1. In the _Brand Validation_ panel, toggle through each email to see how the generated content compares against the **[!UICONTROL Brand voice]** and **[!UICONTROL Channel guidelines]**.

    See [Brand voice guidelines](/help/user-guide/guidelines/brands.md) for more information on considered guidelines.